Menu

 Exhilarating Water Experiences along the Wasserweltensteig Trail in the Southern Black Forest

-In order to complete the “Wasserweltensteig” long-distance hiking trail in one go, you need a certain level of fitness.
-Anyone who takes part in the adventure will be rewarded with fantastic views and many refreshment options.
-The trail starts at Germany's highest waterfalls in Triberg and leads along the watershed between the Rhine and the Danube to Europe's largest waterfall, the Rhine Falls in Schaffhausen.
-Water is also omnipresent in between: babbling cheerfully as a lively stream, as a quiet moor lake, or a rushing river.
+A certain level of fitness is required to complete the ‘Wasserweltensteig’ Long-Distance Hiking Trail in one go.
+But those who take on the adventure will be rewarded with fantastic views and plenty of opportunities for refreshment.
+The trail starts at Germany's highest waterfalls in Triberg and follows the watershed between the Rhine and the Danube to Europe's largest waterfall, the Rhine Falls in Schaffhausen.
+Along the way, water is everywhere, from babbling brooks to tranquil moorland lakes and rushing rivers.

 schwarzwald-tourismus.info/erleben/wandern/fernwandern/wasserweltensteig

-The small river Schussen comes up from the ground near the health resort of Bad Schussenried and passes Ravensburg, Weingarten and Tettnang on its journey to Lake Constance.
-In the upper area of the valley, the river remains close to nature and runs through pristine forests.
-The Schussen ravine was created by a glacier during the last ice age and left behind a rugged valley that can be discovered on a hike or by bike.
+The small Schussen River comes rises near the spa town of Bad Schussenried and passes through Ravensburg, Weingarten and Tettnang on its way to Lake Constance.
+The upper part of the valley, however, has remained natural and runs through unspoiled forests.
+The Schussentobel Ravine was formed by a glacier tongue during the last Ice Age, leaving a rugged valley to explore on foot by bike.
 At the end of the route, the valley widens into the Schussen Basin.

 oberschwaben-tourismus.de/en

-One path, two water phenomena: The premium hiking trail “Donauwelle Donauversinkung” (Danube Sinking) connects the Danube seepage near Immendingen with the northernmost Hegau volcano, Höwenegg.
-Years of mining the volcanic rock left a deep pit in which a small shimmering deep green lake formed after the quarry was closed.
-The area has been protected since 1983 and is both a bird sanctuary and a geotope.
-It gained fame through significant mineral and fossil discoveries, such as the three-toed ancient horse, “Hipparion,” which is now in the State Museum of Natural History Karlsruhe.
+One trail, two water phenomena: the premium hiking trail ‘DonauWelle Donauversinkung’ (Danube Sinking) connects the Danube Seepage near Immendingen with the northernmost Hegau Volcano, Höwenegg.
+Years of mining the volcanic rock left a deep pit in which a small, deep-green shimmering lake formed after the quarry was closed.
+The area has been a nature reserve since 1983 and is also a bird sanctuary and a geotope.
+It has become famous for important mineral and fossil finds.
+For example, the three-toed prehistoric horse ‘Hipparion’, which is now in the State Museum of Natural History in Karlsruhe.

 donaubergland.de